Skip to Main Content

 • Some travel credit cards earn miles that work with a specific airline or airline alliance, whereas others offer flexible rewards points that can be used in more than one way.

-• Generally speaking, co-branded credit cards that earn miles are best for frequent travelers who are loyal to one brand.
+• Co-branded credit cards that earn miles are best for frequent travelers who are loyal to one brand.

-• Meanwhile, flexible rewards points are a good choice for people who love trying different travel brands and want to shop around for redemptions before they make a booking.
+• Meanwhile, flexible rewards points are for people who love trying different travel brands and want to shop around for redemptions before they make a booking.

 • While you can choose to earn points or miles, earning both can help you score better redemptions and more perks over time.

 That said, knowing how different types of rewards work is the key to figuring it all out.
-Essentially, “points” generally refers to more flexible, transferable award currencies that are ideal for people who aren’t loyal to any one brand for airfare or hotel accommodations.
-An added benefit to these types of travel rewards is that they can often be redeemed for things other than travel spending.
+“Points” generally refers to more flexible, transferable award currencies.
+They’re a deal for people who aren’t loyal to any one brand for airfare or hotel accommodations.

 Meanwhile, “miles” work well for those who are fine with limited redemption options — that is, award bookings within a loyalty program for a given travel brand.
 Even though you’ll forgo some flexibility using miles, you’ll still have the potential to get more value for your miles while gaining access to certain status upgrades in your loyalty program of choice.

-In this piece, we’ll explore the differences between points and miles cards, consider the benefits and limitations of each, and help you decide which type of card to pursue.
+We’ll explore the differences between points and miles cards and help you decide which to pursue.

 Points vs. miles: What’s the difference?

-Credit card points, or transferable points, on the other hand, are usually issued by bank credit cards and come with more flexible redemption options — including both travel accommodations and a variety of other purchases.
+Credit card points, or transferable points, on the other hand, are issued by bank credit cards and have more flexible redemption options — including travel and a variety of other purchases.
 Note that, although hotels often use the term “points” to distinguish their rewards, they typically work the same way as miles for particular loyalty programs.

 Airline miles and hotel points